 From hair transplants to laser treatments, there are many options for treating hair loss, but there are often questions about their effectiveness.
 One alternative that’s been discussed for some time now the use of stem cells to reverse the effects of hair loss.
 In the simplest terms, stem cells are cells that aren’t assigned to a specific role in the body.
 They can be used to replace damaged or lost cells, and in this case, hair follicles.
 Having a scientifically-studied alternative sounds promising, but does it work to treat hair loss?

 Going back to the question, “can stem cells treat my hair loss?” it appears the answer may be fact over fiction.
 While more stem cell research is needed, we could be seeing a solid solution sometime in the future.
+Hair follicles are exceedingly fragile cells.
+When they become damaged, then they generally stop producing hair.
+What’s more, the body doesn’t produce new follicles throughout life: you’re born with all the follicles you’ll ever have.
+That is until stem cell research regarding hair loss is completed.
 However, it won’t be as accessible and cost-effective as other alternatives with a whopping price tag starting at over $10,000.
 All in all, stem cells may prove to be an effective route treatment for hair loss, but until the FDA approves it and the success rate for humans increases, it has to remain in the category of “promising research.”

 So, if you’re looking a modern treatment that is low cost and effective, try Scalp Micropigmentation at Hairline Ink.
-Our specialists here are highly skilled at meticulously applying colored pigments that mimic the appearance of hair follicles on the scalp.
-It’s surgery-free and wallet-friendly, and achieving the look of fuller hair can happen in just two sessions.
-Visit http://www.hairlineink.com/ for more information regarding Scalp Micropigmentation and get the look you’ve been searching for.
+Our world-class specialists are highly skilled at meticulously applying specialized colored pigments that mimic the appearance of hair follicles on the scalp.
+It’s surgery-free, wallet-friendly, and achieving the look of fuller hair can happen in just two sessions.